Duet3D/wiki-content/User_manual/RepRapFirmware/SD_card.md

 ## SD Card

-A faulty SD card can cause a wide range of strange behaviour: inaccessible DWC, config.g not run at startup, slow downs printing, network disconnections, slow file transfer, corrupted files and almost any other problem that relies on accessing the SD card.
+A faulty SD card can cause a wide range of strange behaviour: inaccessible DWC, config.g not run at startup, slow-downs while printing, network disconnections, slow file transfer, corrupted files and almost any other problem that relies on accessing the SD card.

 ### Check the SD card interface